 founder and creative editor

-Marko is a film producer, one of the founders of Babylon’13 and Patriot Defence, who does battle with disinformation and dispels Russian fakes.
-He helps us to remember that sometimes the smallest details make the biggest difference.
+Marko is a film producer, one of the founders of Babylon’13 and Patriot Defence.
+Sometimes he battles disinformation and dispels Russian fakes at StopFake.
+He helps us to remember that the smallest details bring about the biggest differences and that every word has its meaning.

 Marichka Melnyk (pen name)